Share this Post

 “In our experience,” Total Security Solutions CEO Jim Richards notes, “Most municipal bullet-resistant barrier installations are retrofits; the existing space is getting a security upgrade.
 That being the case, we’re committed to moving as quickly as the client can move.”

 In practical terms, that almost always means that a bullet-resistant barrier retrofit can be designed, engineered, fabricated, and installed four weeks after commitment, working within the customer’s timeline.

 Most importantly, this installation process itself is painless: Almost every municipal installation can be completed overnight.
 While some more involved projects, such as those that include a secured entry checkpoint, could take as long as a weekend, you can still expect to have that barrier in place and the space clear, clean, and usable with no lost business days.

 After The Installation: Bulletproof Glass Maintenance

-In general, your bullet resistant barrier won’t require much special attention, with one exception: NEVER USE WINDEX OR PAPER TOWELS TO CLEAN BULLET RESISTANT GLAZING!
+In general, your bullet-resistant barrier won’t require much special attention, with one exception: NEVER USE WINDEX OR PAPER TOWELS TO CLEAN BULLET RESISTANT GLAZING!

-Bullet resistant windows can be very susceptible to a specific kind of permanent fogging (called “crazing”) caused by ammonia (a principal ingredient in many class cleaners) and “aromatic solvents” like benzene or xylene.
+Bullet resistant windows can be very susceptible to a specific kind of permanent fogging (called “crazing”) caused by ammonia (a principal ingredient in many glass cleaners) and “aromatic solvents” like benzene or xylene.
 Safe alternatives include hexane, kerosene, or naphtha—or just dish soap and warm water.